-Materials for other projects will need to be purchased as we go.
-Depending on the scale and nature of your projects, the cost can range from \$250-\$500 for the year.
+Materials for individualized projects will need to be purchased as the course proceeds.
+Depending on the scale and nature of your projects, the cost can range from \$200-\$350 for the year.

 DELIVERY MODE(S): Lecture and Lab

 COURSE OBJECTIVES: